Pitt-RAS/IARC10/Resources/GuideToGit.md

 # Before Making Changes
-Pull on whichever branch you are branching off of
+Pull on whichever branch you are branching off of ("git pull")

-Type "git checkout -b *name*", where *name* is the name of the branch
+Type "git checkout -b *name*", where *name* is the name of the new branch
+- The same command is used to switch between branches, just leave the "-b" off if the target is pre-existing
+- In order to check which branch you are on, use "git branch"

 # Do Your Changes

 # After completing them
 Add all changes to Git (git add -A or using VSCode UI)

-git push
+git push (This adds the commits to the remote repo, committing itself only leaves it on the local one)

 Switch to Github, and there are two possibilities from there:
     You see a goldenish banner at the top saying your branch has recent changes & giving an option to make a pull request